Raed Ahmed

-Raed Ahmed (born 5 June 1967) is a weightlifter.
+Raed Ahmed (born 5 June 1967) is an Iraqi weightlifter.
 He represented Iraq at the 1996 Summer Olympics in Atlanta, where he was the flagbearer during the opening ceremony.
 Raed defected to the United States after his event was over.

 Early life and career

 Raed was born in Basra, Iraq.
 He attended college and has a degree.
 He lived in southern Iraq prior to the Olympics.

 In 1984, Raed became the Iraqi champion of weightlifting in the 99kg weight class.
 Uday Hussein, Saddam Hussein's oldest son, was appointed the chairman of the Iraqi Olympic Committee the same year.
 Uday was known for torturing athletes after failure and Raed repeatedly attempted to lower his expectations, claiming with the help of physicians that he was injured.
 While he had considered defection at the 1995 World Weightlifting Championships, held in Guangzhou, China, he thought he would be forcibly repatriated if he attempted to do so.